WordPress Registration Form Plugin (CMREG) - Use Case - Adding Login and Registration Pop-ups With Invitation Codes

 Enable the "Remember me" option - Allows the Plugin to identify the site user in the future so that they don't have to go through login again.

 - Log user last login date - Stores the moment when every user logged in for the last time.
 This information is shown:

 - With the shortcode

 [cmreg-edit-profile].
-Learn more: CM Registration (CMREG) - Shortcodes
+Learn more: WordPress Registration Form Plugin (CMREG) - Shortcodes

 Limit Login Attempts